 If you earned a bachelor’s degree in social work, you may be eligible for our Advanced Standing program.
 This program option is designed for students who earned a Bachelor of Social Work degree from a Council on Social Work Education-accredited program no more than five years prior to their anticipated MSW graduation.

 The autobiographical statement is a critical component of the application.
 For additional details, refer to the autobiographical statement guidelines.

 Please contact The Graduate School or call 803-777-4243 for details.

 Note: Previous University of South Carolina students (graduates and attendees who have completed coursework at any of our UofSC campuses) do not have to submit official transcripts as their academic history is on file.

-Admission decisions are made following the Feb.
-1 application deadline for Advanced Standing students and the March 1 application deadline for Full-time and Part-time students.
+Admission decisions are made following the March 1 application deadline for Advanced Standing students and the April 1 application deadline for Full-time and Part-time students.
 Applicants can typically expect to receive an admission decision approximately 4-6 weeks from completion of the application, including submission all required supplemental materials (e.g., official transcripts, letters of recommendation, autobiographical statement and CV/resume).

-Yes, you may defer your admission for one year.
-Refer to The Graduate School’s Update Request Form for more information.
+Yes, you may defer your admission for one year by completing the Update Request Form.